 After stocking up on the cooler coloured yarn for the winter months, she shared that the UK experienced extreme weather during this period, as intensive storms and floods were followed by an early heatwave with record temperatures and dry spells.
 This fluctuation continued throughout the year.

 As she became aware of the fluctuations of temperature, she often shared how the changes affected her emotional landscape, which would appear to highlight her instinctive nature and connection to the planet.
 This suggests a deeper contemplation of how climate change impacts humanity.
+Indeed, she reflected that knitting inspired a more peaceful existence as she rode the wave of her own emotions.

 What’s more, merging creativity with activism has the ability to inspire others to do the same, as many of her fans followed her example by creating their own scarfs and blankets.
 They, in turn, became aware of climate change on a daily basis.

 So, for the creatively inspired who want to make a difference.
 How can you merge your creativity with activism to bring much-needed change to the world we live in?
+To create a peaceful environment, both internally and externally.
+I, for one, intend to pick up my knitting needles again this winter and let the clickerty click of the needles sooth my worries away.

 (c) Samantha Wilson 2020.
 All Rights Reserved.